-Angle-closure glaucoma is caused by blocked drainage canals in the eye, resulting in a sudden rise in intraocular pressure.
+Angle-closure glaucoma, also known as narrow-angle glaucoma, is caused by blocked drainage canals in the eye, resulting in a sudden rise in intraocular pressure.
 This is a much more rare form of glaucoma, which develops very quickly and demands immediate medical attention.

 Symptoms of angle-closure glaucoma may include: